luroto/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is the README for the second project on arrays, pointers and strings.
+Hi.
+This is the directory of arrays, pointers and strings project.